softwaresaved/NGCMGSoton-2015-06-21/novice/python-unit-testing/README.md

 # python-unit-testing
-Unit Testing lesson in Python using mosquito data
+Writing robust code and unit testing in Python